Is Kagentinstruct Safe?

 Nerq's Trust Score is calculated from 13+ independent signals aggregated into five dimensions.
 Here is how Kagentinstruct performs in each:

-Who Should Use Kagentinstruct?
+Who Typically Evaluates Kagentinstruct?

 How to Verify Kagentinstruct's Safety Yourself